pebble-dev/pebble-dev.github.io/howto.md

 ### Events from my calendars don't show up in Timeline or Quick View

 Open the Pebble app on your phone, and go to *Apps*.
 Tap the gear next to *Calendar*.
 Here, you can choose the calendars from which events will appear in your timeline.

+### I want to add an original Pebble or Pebble Steel, but the firmware upgrade step displays "Migration Failed"

+The update screen also shows "Could not find any migration firmware to install."
+This can be resolved by removing the Pebble app from your phone and reinstalling it.
+When you pair the watch again, it should now complete the firmware upgrade.
+After that, you can start using Rebble Web Services again, by following part 2 above.

 ## General hints